sohale/point-process-simple-example/caption.md

 ```

-A state-state model is a Dynamical System, i.e. a system with a feelback loop.
+A State-State model is a Dynamical System, i.e. a system with a feelback loop.
 ```txt
 ┌───┐      ┌───┐     ┌──────────────────────────────··─┐
 │ x │ ───→ │ λ │───→ │ │ │║ │║│  │ │    │║║     │   ·· │